Desareh001/Desareh001/README.md

 •	👯 I’m looking to collaborate on scraping/ algorithms to make my work more efficient

-•	🤔 I’m looking for help with your Software Development hiring needs.
+•	🤔 Looking for help with your career move within Software Development?
+Contact me.
 This would make the most sense.

 •	💬 Ask me about Interview processes, candidate preparation, interview training and 'signal', eliminating bias, diversity in the workplace.
 Etc.

 •	📫 How to reach me: ron dot kleinmoedig at outlook dot com OR r dot kleinmoedig at amsterdam dot nl